zigtur/Ethernaut-Solutions/README.md

 Looking at the swap function, we can see that the function does not verify that `from` is token1 or token2.
 So, we can create our own ERC20 Token to manipulate the Dex.

 ## Puzzle Wallet
+Here, we can see in multicall that we are able to call deposit two times.
+This will increase our balance in contract, and we will be able to drain funds that we didn't deposit.

+## Motorbike
+Here, our goal is to selfdestruct the engine of the motorbike.
+The motorbike contract uses delegatecall, and has called the `initialize()` function of the implementation in constructor.
+But, the implementation has not been initialized.
+So, as an attacker, we can initialize the implementation and upgrade it to an attacker contract.
+Then, as it delegatecalls, we are able to selfdestruct the contract.